 Dr. Kim Critchlow, College of Management and Technology: Academic integrity.
 I would define academic integrity, the long and the short of it is honesty and responsibility and scholarship.
 And what makes it important is that it is the foundation of university success.

-Dr. Catherine Kelly, Center for Academic Excellence: Academic integrity is having ethical standards, being accountable and credible, and academic integrity sets a foundation for learning
+Dr. Catherine Kelly, Office of Academic Support: Academic integrity is having ethical standards, being accountable and credible, and academic integrity sets a foundation for learning

 Dr. Darci Harland, Riley College of Education and Leadership: Academic integrity covers a whole host of ethical issues, but I believe it is primarily giving credit to others ideas that you're communicating and building upon.
 So I like to think of academic integrity as kind of like a trust between two professionals.
 It's not just about using parenthetical citations and reference lists, but it's that trust that that a published writer has to give to those who come after them who plan on using their ideas and building new knowledge.
 So it's a trust issue.